eons-dev/ebbs/README.md

 When running ebbs, the builder you select will pull its configuration values from:
  1. the command line (e.g. in case you want to override anything)
- 2. a "build.json" in the provided build folder
+ 2. a "build.json" in the provided build folder (which can be specified via `--config`)
  3. the system environment (e.g. for keeping passwords out of repo-files and commands)

 You can specify the builder you'd like in one of 2 ways: